 Therefore, to you who believe, He is precious; but to those who are disobedient,

 Has become the chief cornerstone,” “A stone of stumbling

 And a rock of offense.”

 They stumble, being disobedient to the word, to which they also were appointed.
 But you are a chosen generation, a royal priesthood, a holy nation, His own special people, that you may proclaim the praises of Him who called you out of darkness into His marvelous light who once were not a people but are now the people of God, who had not obtained mercy but now have obtained mercy.
 (1 Peter 2:1-10)

 From Abraham’s day to Jesus perhaps 300 million people total were brought into God’s extended family.
 These estimates are rough guesses of course.
 Surely we all hope many more than 10% of the persons in the world will have been brought into God’s forever family by the end.
 God is not willing that any should perish, but no one gets in against their will!

-World population at time Jesus was here on earth with us was about 300 million people.
-Since then our planet has grown to the present 7.7 billion.
-We’ll see a major population decrease after Jesus removes his church to safety.
+World population at the time Jesus was here on earth with us was about 300 million people.
+Since then our planet has grown to the present 8 billion.
+We’ll see a modest population decrease after Jesus removes his church to safety.
 Then two major events will follow.
 The first of these will be a seven year transition interval know as the Tribulation period followed by a Thousand Year direct reign on earth by Jesus with his Bride the true church.